 Disney World Cast Member Emily Lartigue started the Cast Member Food Pantry.
-Months ago, Lartigue started the food pantry for Cast Members who wee furloughed due to the unexpected park closures.
-But today, the food pantry is still going strong.
+Months ago, Lartigue started the food pantry for Cast Members who were furloughed due to the unexpected park closures.
+But today, the food pantry is still going strong — and it has even expanded to California!
 You can find more information via Facebook or email email@example.com.

 Are you or a fellow cast member you know in need of groceries during this difficult time?
 Cast Member Pantry makes it…

 A couple of spreadsheets have been put together to help spread the word about Cast Members’ small businesses.
 You can check out these resources here (put together by @tiffmink) and these resources here (put together by @thethemeparkettes).
 We put together a gift guide full of Cast Member businesses, which you can read here.